openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The usage of these parameters takes precedence over the `invalid_request` parameter defined in (#authorization-errors), since they provide more details about the errors.

-The following is a non-normative example of a Credential Error Response an unsupported credential format was requested:
+The following is a non-normative example of a Credential Error Response where an unsupported credential format was requested:

 ```
 HTTP/1.1 400 Bad Request